20 Good Character Traits Essential For Happiness

 Find people with character

 Surround yourself with people who reflect the character traits you want to embrace.
 They will inspire and motivate you to build these traits in yourself.
-Try to avoid people who have weak character and make bad decisions.
+Try to avoid people who have a weak character and make bad decisions.

 Take some risks